 Many people know my byline from a series of stories I wrote in 1996 about the U.S. role in South Korea in 1979 and 1980.
 My stories established for the first time that the United States played a significant background advisory role in the violent 1980 military crackdown that triggered the May 18 citizens’ uprising in the city of Kwangju – a turning point in the Korean democratic revolution.
-That work grew out of my experience living in South Korea during the early 1960s, which I wrote about here for the Kwangju Ilbo, the daily newspaper in Kwangju.
-Those stories were based on more than 3,500 documents I obtained under the Freedom of Information Act from the State Department, the National Security Council, the Defense Intelligence Agency and the Central Intelligence Agency.
-The Kim Dae Jung Presidential Library in Seoul is now building a special collection for these documents.
-Over time, I will be posting some of the critical documents here, and as I get the original documents released in full, they will be going up here too.
+That work grew out of my experience living in South Korea during the early 1960s and were based on more than 3,500 documents I obtained under the Freedom of Information Act from the State Department, the National Security Council, the Defense Intelligence Agency and the Central Intelligence Agency.
+Over time, I’ve been posting some of the critical documents here, and as I get the original documents released in full, they will be going up too.
 Meanwhile, below is the original story about the Cherokee Documents for the Journal of Commerce in 1996.
 For a full bibliography of the Kwangju Uprising, click here.

 Journal of Commerce